arfeo/typescript-app/README.md

 # typescript-app

-This script automates the creation of a basic TypeScript application (typescript + sass + gulp + eslint + browserify).
+This script automates the creation of a basic TypeScript application (typescript + sass + gulp + eslint + jest + browserify).

 ### Installation